 If you make significant changes to your pre-approved plan document

 If you change the pre-approved plan document or adoption agreement other than making selections in the adoption agreement or making certain IRS-allowed changes (see Revenue Procedure 2015-36, sections 5 and 14), the IRS may treat the plan as a new individually designed plan.
 In other words, the plan document is so different from the pre-approved plan that the IRS reviewed and approved that it’s treated as an entirely new plan.
 If your plan becomes individually designed, you can no longer rely on the pre-approved document provider’s opinion or advisory letter.
-If you would like IRS assurance on your modified plan document, you may apply for your own determination letter (on Form 5300).
+If you would like IRS assurance on your modified plan document, you may apply, if eligible, for your own determination letter (on Form 5300).
 See What is a favorable determination letter?

 You must adopt an updated plan at least once every six years